mguidoti/FSND-p8-linux_server_configuration/README.md

 **App URL:** ~~http://34.201.53.27.xip.io~~

-_The server was killed in order to void unnecessary billing._
+_The server was killed in order to avoid unnecessary billing._

 ### Configuration Steps